Protecting Donor Information: Is their identity at risk?

 The negative publicity of such an attack could do more damage to your organization than the cyber attack itself, which is why it’s important to include PR and communications specialists when responding to an incident.

 We can help you with assessing your organization’s vulnerability to identify potential risks and opportunities for improvement.
-Contact your BMF Advisor or our Cyber Technology Group to discuss how we can help so you can focus on your mission.
+Contact your BMF Advisor to discuss how we can help so you can focus on your mission.

 Katie A. Allender?>